yding-nyu/Recommendation_System_Based_on_User-Book_Interactions/Guidance.md

 ## Files
 * `evaluation_script.py`

-The full python codes that can be run in PySpark, including codes on baseline model and hyperparameter tuning, and hwo we use the best model (`rank=20, regParam=1, alpha=1`) to evaluate on the test set and get latent facotrs for both users and items
+The full python codes that can be run in PySpark, including codes on baseline model and hyperparameter tuning, and how we use the best model (`rank=20, regParam=1, alpha=1`) to evaluate on the test set and get latent facotrs for both users and items

 * `Extension_1_Fast_Search.ipynb`